-In the third quarter and the first nine months of fiscal 2021, we recognized restructuring charges of \$1.2 million primarily related to the restructuring plan (the "Fiscal 2021 Plan") approved by our Board of Directors.
+In the first quarter of fiscal 2022, we recognized restructuring charges of \$0.7 million primarily related to the restructuring plan (the "Fiscal 2021 Plan") approved by our Board of Directors in the third and fourth quarters of fiscal 2021.
 The Fiscal 2021 Plan is anticipated to entail a reduction in force of approximately 30 employees to be implemented through the second quarter of fiscal year 2022, with a certain number of positions being consolidated and/or relocated.